maxwolf621/AZ/az-104/Test/pictures.md

 ![alt text](image-390.png)

-## Stop backup before Deleting RSV
+## Stop backup items (File Share, SQL and VM) before Deleting RSV

 ![alt text](image-391.png)

-## Add Service to RSV
+## Only VM and File Share is allowed to Backup

 ![alt text](image-392.png)

+Note: To create a Vault to protect VMs, the Vault must be in the same Region as the VMs.

 Box 1: VM1 only
 VM1 is in the same region as Vault1.
 File1 is not in the same region as Vautl1.
 SQL is not in the same region as Vault1.
-Blobs cannot be backup up to service vaults.
+**Blobs cannot be backup up to service vaults.**
-Note: To create a Vault to protect VMs, the Vault must be in the same Region as the VMs.

 Box 2: Share1 only
 Storage1 is in the same region as Vault2.
 Share1 is in Storage1.
-Note: Only VM and Fileshare is allowed to Backup.

-## Dest of AZ import/export
+## Dest of AZ import/export job is File Share

 ![alt text](image-393.png)